 Using Corollary~\ref{mcg:cor}, it is easy to see that $\mcg (M)$ is often infinite.
-For example, this is always the case when considering doubles or twisted doubles (in the sense of~\cite{ArFa}) of one-cusped hyperbolic manifolds with toric cusp (see Remarks~\ref{twist:rem} and~\ref{mcg:rem}).
+For example, this is always the case when considering doubles or twisted doubles (obtained via affine gluings) of one-cusped hyperbolic manifolds with toric cusp (see Remarks~\ref{twist:rem} and~\ref{mcg:rem}).

-In Chapter~\ref{groups:sec}, we shift perspective from topology to algebra, and describe some group theoretic properties of fundamental groups of graph manifolds.
-In order to properly state our results, we need to define the notion of \emph{transverse gluings}.
+In Chapter~\ref{groups:sec} we describe some group theoretic properties of fundamental groups of (extended) graph manifolds.
+In order to properly state our results, we need to introduce some definitions.